geoschem/GCHP/docs/source/user-guide/compiling.rst

 .. note::
    Compiling GCHP and creating a run directory are independent steps, and their order doesn't matter.
 A small exception is the :ref:`RUNDIR <build_setting_rundir>` build option, which controls the behaviour of :command:`make install`;
-   however, this setting can be reconfigure at any time (e.g., after compiling and creating a run directory).
+   however, this setting can be reconfigured at any time (e.g., after compiling and creating a run directory).

    Here in the User Guide, we describe compiling GCHP before we describe creating a run directory.
 This is so that conceptually the instructions have a linear flow.
 The Quickstart Guide uses the opposite ordering